usnistgov/ctRSD-simulator/ctRSD-simulator-2.0/docs/SeqCompiler.rst

 		Promoter sequence.

 	eI: *string*, *optional*, *if NONE,default=''*
-		An extended sequence at the 5' end of output domains on gates, AND gates, outputs, inputs, and fuels. 'e' must be specified in the output domain of the *name* of the species for this input to be valid, i.e., G{u1e,_} or AG{u3e.u1e,_} or O{u5e,_}. eI will be the same for both input domains of an AG.
+		An extended sequence at the 5' end of output domains on gates, AND gates, outputs, inputs, and fuels. 'e' must be specified in the output domain of the *name* of the species for this input to be valid, i.e., G{u1e,_} or AG{u3e.u1e,_} or O{5e,_}. eI will be the same for both input domains of an AG.

 	eO: *string*, *optional*, *if NONE,default=''*
 		An extended sequence at the 5' end of input domains on gates, AND gates, and outputs. 'e' must be specified in the input domain of the *name* of the species for this input to be valid, i.e., G{_,v1e} or AG{_,w2e} or O{_,v3e} or I{u1e} or F{w5e}.
-Note that eO is used to specify 'e' domains on single input
+Note that eO is used to specify 'e' domains on inputs.

 	s: *string*, *optional*, *if NONE,default=''*
 		Spacer sequence between the ribozyme and the input toehold of a gate.
 Cannot be specified for the second input toehold of an AG.
 		's4' is the default spacer domain for TG.
+When specified for inputs or outputs the complement of the 's' domain will be appended downstream of the toehold to serve as an extended toehold for hybridization to the 's' domain of a gate.

 	invert: *Boolean*, *optional*, *if NONE,0*
 		Inverted transcription order - change to 1.
 This will start transcription at the 5' end of the input toehold of a gate.
 Not a valid input for CGs.